Interlacing Properties of Coefficient Polynomials in Differential Operator Representations of Real-Root Preserving Linear Transformations: Reality and Interlacing of the Roots of the Reality and Interlacing of the Roots

 Consider the set of physicist Hermite polynomials defined by~\eqref{eqn:Physicist-Hermite-Differential-Operator}.
 Let $\leftidx{^+\!}{Q^H_k(x)}{}$ be the coefficient polynomials for the transformation $x^n \mapsto H_n(x)$ and let $\leftidx{^-\!}{Q^H_k(x)}{}$ be the coefficient polynomials for the transformation $x^n \mapsto H_n(-x)$.
 Observe that in the transformation $x^n \mapsto H_n(x)$, we have

 and both polynomials have a single root in the upper half plane.
-By Remark~\ref{rmk:preserving,revesing}, this transformation is stability preserving.
-Therefore, we cannot apply Proposition~\ref{prop:Chasse-stability-reversing} to conclude that $Q_n^{H}(x)$ have real roots.
-However, the transformation $x \mapsto H_n(-x)$ is stability reversing, and therefore the $\leftidx{^-\!}{Q^H_k(x)}{}$ have real roots.
-The following theorem shows that, in fact, both $\leftidx{^+\!}{Q^H_k(x)}{}$ and $\leftidx{^-\!}{Q^H_k(x)}{}$ have real, interlacing roots.
+By Proposition~\ref{Borcea-Branden-prop}, this transformation is stability preserving.
+Therefore, we cannot apply Proposition~\ref{prop:Chasse-stability-reversing} to conclude that $Q_k^{H}(x)$ has only real roots.
+However, the transformation $x \mapsto H_n(-x)$ is stability reversing, and therefore the $\leftidx{^-\!}{Q^H_k(x)}{}$ has only real roots.
+The following theorem shows that, in fact, both of the sequences $\{\leftidx{^+\!}{Q^H_k(x)}{}\}$ and $\{\leftidx{^-\!}{Q^H_k(x)}{}\}$ have real, interlacing roots.

 \begin{theorem} Let $\beta$ be a nonzero real number.
 Let $T_{\beta}$ be the linear operator defined by $T_{\beta}[x^n] = H_n(\frac{\beta}{2}x)$.
 Then,

 Since the Hermite polynomials have real interlacing roots, this shows that the coefficient polynomials for the transformation $x^n \mapsto H_n(x)$ have real interlacing roots. \end{theorem}